ashton314/ashton314.github.io/_drafts/Git-for-Writers.md

  - [Hello World](https://guides.github.com/activities/hello-world/) — A gentle introduction to using Git and GitHub for non-coders.
  - [Git Handbook](https://guides.github.com/introduction/git-handbook/) — A quick and simple overview of the Git CLI[^4].
+ - [Pro Git](https://git-scm.com/book/en/v2) — An in-depth manual for Git.
+If you need to get the most out of Git, this is the book for you.
  - [Git Flight Rules](https://github.com/k88hudson/git-flight-rules#to-stage-part-of-tracked-files) — The most comprehensive how-to guide on Git that I've ever seen.
 If there's something you want to do, this will almost certainly have directions for how to do it.
 Good resource for if something goes wrong.

 {#appendix1}